chris48s/django-apiblueprint-view/README.md

 * `'resource'`: Container `<div>` for an API resource
 * `'resource_group'`: Container `<div>` for an API resource group

+[Highlight.js](https://highlightjs.org/) can be used to add syntax highlighting

 ## Licensing

 `django-apiblueprint-view` is made available under the MIT License